 - 1. Additions to existing principal structures - 2.
 New Accessory Structures - 3.
 Improvements, Substantial (not including replacement of a manufactured home) - 4.
 Grading, excavating, or the creation of a pond - 5.
 Widening, re-aligning or significant changes to existing roads - 6.
 New bridges, culverts, docks or other public projects which are functionally dependent on stream access or stream crossings - 7.
 New Dams or bank stabilization projects - 8.
 New Drainage or channel management projects - 9.
 New fill as needed to elevate an existing principal structure - 10.
 New Public Utilities - 11.
+New Outdoor Storage - 12.
+Changes to pre-existing nonconformities (see § 6.8.15)

-New Outdoor Storage b) Within the Floodway
+b) Within the Floodway

-- 1. Additions to existing minor accessory structures - 2.
-Improvements, Substantial (not including replacement of a manufactured home) - 3.
-Improvements, non-substantial - 4.
-Replacement of a manufactured home - 5.
-New parking areas and driveways requiring grading or excavating - 6.
-Creation of a pond - 7.
-Grading or excavating for the purpose of any other activity not specifically listed - 8.
-Grading, excavating, or the creation of a pond

-- 9. Widening, re-aligning or significant changes to existing roads - 10.
-New bridges, culverts, docks or other public projects which are functionally dependent on stream access or stream crossings - 11.
-New Dams or bank stabilization projects - 12.
-New Drainage or channel management projects - 13.
-New fill as needed to elevate an existing structure - 14.
-Public Utilities a) In SFHA and outside of the Floodway
+Additions to existing minor accessory structures

+- 1. Improvements, Substantial (not including replacement of a manufactured home) - 2.
+Improvements, non-substantial - 3.
+Replacement of a manufactured home - 4.
+New parking areas and driveways requiring grading or excavating - 5.
+Creation of a pond - 6.
+Grading or excavating for the purpose of any other activity not specifically listed - 7.
+Grading, excavating, or the creation of a pond - 8.
+Widening, re-aligning or significant changes to existing roads - 9.
+New bridges, culverts, docks or other public projects which are functionally dependent on stream access or stream crossings - 10.
+New Dams or bank stabilization projects - 11.
+New Drainage or channel management projects - 12.
+New fill as needed to elevate an existing structure - 13.
+Public Utilities - 14.
+Changes to pre-existing nonconformities (see § 6.8.15)